Union vs Centre: Why DMK wants to use the ‘correct’ term for the government of India

 Shanmugasundaram’s point holds weight.
 The Indian Constitution constantly uses the word “Union” to describe the entire country as well as the government that administers it.
 For example, Article 53 reads, “the executive power of the Union shall be vested in the President”.
 This follows from Article 1 itself: “India, that is Bharat, shall be a Union of States”.

-“Central government is a term not used in the original Constitution as passed by the Constituent Assembly,” explained Rohit De, a historian who teaches at Princeton University.
+“Central government is a term not used in the original Constitution as passed by the Constituent Assembly,” explained Rohit De, a historian who teaches at Yale University.
 “However, there is a 2012 amendment which adds the phrase.”

 “The Emergency amendments had also used the term ‘Central laws’ but these were deleted in the 44th amendment,” he added.
 “It is important for us to emphasise the term ‘Union government’ rather than use ‘Central government’ given legal interpretation is all about words itself.”